ausaccessfed/aaf-gumboot/README.md

     $ bundle

-#### Authentication Reciever
+#### Authentication Receiver
-To utilise Rapid Connect your application will require a reciever class which will receive the validated claim from Rapid Connect and establish a session for the authenticated subject.
+To utilise Rapid Connect your application will require a receiver class which will receive the validated claim from Rapid Connect and establish a session for the authenticated subject.

-As an initial step our reciever class will be a no-op.
-You'll implement the reciever, in full, later in this document.
+As an initial step our receiver class will be a no-op.
+You'll implement the receiver, in full, later in this document.

 Create `lib/authentication.rb`: